ATOMDB Banner

 What is AtomDB?

-AtomDB is an atomic database designed for X-ray plasma spectral modeling.
-The current version of AtomDB is primarly used for modeling collisional plasmas, those where hot electrons colliding with astrophysically abundant elements and ions create X-ray emission.
+AtomDB is an atomic database useful for X-ray plasma spectral modeling.
+The current version of AtomDB is primarly used for modeing collisional plasmas, those where hot electrons colliding with astrophysically abundant elements and ions create X-ray emission.
 However, AtomDB is also useful when modeling absorption by elements and ions or even photoionized plasmas, where X-ray photons (often from a simple power-law source) interacting with elements and ions create complex spectra.

 Our goal is to incorporate not only all relevant data, generated both from theoretical models and experiment, but also to critically evaluate this data to create recommended models.
 Each revision of the critically evaluated database is given a version number to aid reference.